Galileo-dev/land-rs/docs/chapters/background.typ

     where $f_0: RR^n -> RR$ is a convex cost function, $f_i: RR^n -> RR$ are convex inequality constraints, and $g_i: RR^n -> RR$ are convex equality constraints.
   ],
 )

+== Conclusion
+While we have distilled the convex-optimisation fundamentals, we have equipped the reader with enough basic understanding to understand and appreciate the reasons why convex optimisation is so robust.
+While we only apply it to trajectory optimisation, it has many other applications that make it very appealing for safety-critical systems.